smartbugs/smartbugs/README.md

   of the tools to allow for an automated analysis of the results across tools.

-- *Automatic download of an appropriate Solidity compiler,* as required by the contract under analysis, and injection into the Docker image.
+- *Automatic download of an appropriate Solidity compiler* matching the contract under analysis, and injection into the Docker image.

+- *Output of results in SARIF format,* for integration into Github workflows.

 ## Supported Tools